 Upon successful completion of the required training program, an individual will receive P.O.S.T.
 (Peace Officer Standards and Training) and/or S.T.C.
 (Standards of Training for Corrections) certification.
-Rosters are submitted to these State agencies which include individual names, agency affiliation (if applicable), hours of training, and Stateissued control numbers to verify law enforcement certified topics and dates of completion.
+Rosters are submitted to these State agencies which include individual names, agency affiliation (if applicable), hours of training, and State-issued control numbers to verify law enforcement certified topics and dates of completion.
 A course can be certified with nine to 880 hours of training.
 Both State agencies require Continued Professional Training (CPT) every two years for P.O.S.T. and annually for S.T.C. for anyone working in a law enforcement environment.

-- 1. Explain the functional relationship between Corrections and law Enforcement. - 2.
-Analyze complex situations, employ a reasonable plan for resolution and devise methods for appraisal of desired outcomes as they apply to Correctional Science. - 3.
-Demonstrate an understanding of Corrections to difficulties in society, based on factors from the neighborhood, the home, and the individual.
+- Explain the functional relationship between Corrections and law Enforcement. - Analyze complex situations, employ a reasonable plan for resolution and devise methods for appraisal of desired outcomes as they apply to Correctional Science. - Demonstrate an understanding of Corrections to difficulties in society, based on factors from the neighborhood, the home, and the individual.

 REQUIRE D COURSES UNITS

 AJ 11 Criminal Law 3

 AJ 20 Juvenile Law and Procedures 3

 AJ 30 Introduction to Corrections 3

 AJ 31 Criminal and Delinquent Behavior 3

-AJ 33 Introduction to Correctional Counseling 3
+AJ 33 Introduction to Correctional Counseling

-AJ 34 Correctional Treatment Programs
+AJ 34 Correctional Treatment Programs 3

-Complete e 3 units from the following:
+Complete 3 units from the following:

-AJ 10 Introduction to Criminal Justice System
+AJ 10 Introduction to Criminal Justice System 3

 AJ 14 Criminal Justice Process 3

 AJ 19 Multicultural Communities and the Justice System 3

 AJ 21 Narcotics and Drugs 3

-HUSEV 10 Introduction to Human Services
+HUSEV 10 Introduction to Human Services 3

-Any Psycho logy or Sociology course 3
+Any Psychol logy or Sociology course 3

-TOTAL U NITS REQUIRED FOR DEGREE MA IOR 21
+TOTALLI NITS DECLIIDED EOD DECDEE MA IOD 21

 Students earning an AA/AS degree must complete a minimum of 18 units of General Education requirements, the multicultural graduation requirement, and the health requirement, in addition to the program units listed here.
 Students must complete a total of 60 degree applicable units to earn an AA or AS.
-Basic Police Academy majors are waived the multicultural graduation requirement and the health requirement.
 Please see your counselor for additional information.